 109 East Main Street, Somerset, Pennsylvania 15501, Phone 814-701-0762

 180 Prosperity Drive, Suite 1, Winchester, Virginia 22602, Phone 540-665-0014

 Well, that has now changed.
 You can now take the GED exam as well in an online format.
 A proctor will, over an internet connection, oversee your test-taking activities and check whether you do everything in line with the regulations.
-Go to this page: ‘New online proctored GED testing option’ to learn more.
+Go to this page: ‘The online proctored GED test’ to learn more.

 The passing score for each subtest is 145.
 Your scores are measured on a scale with a range of 100 to 200.
-Averaging is not possible so your total score cannot be under 580.
-Check also this page that has links to all U.S. GED prep programs and testing centers.
+Averaging is not possible, so your total score cannot be under 580.
+Check also this page that has links to all U.S. GED prep sites and test centers.
 There is no need to prepare for (and take) all four tests at once.
 You may take one test (or module) at a time.